-- c) All Owners in residence, and at least one adult Occupier of a tenant household will contribute 40 hours per year of their time towards working bees on the common areas and/or Group administration. - d) Children and dependants of Owners and tenant Occupiers may contribute work hours on a voluntary basis, or contribute 10-20 hours per year depending on age. - e) A log will be kept of hours contributed. - f) Hours may be traded, or bought out at the rate of the current living wage, currently \$21.15, which will be paid into the Operating Cost Fund.
+- c) All Owners in residence, and at least one adult Occupier of a tenant household will contribute 40 hours per year of their time towards working bees on the common areas and/or Group administration. why should owners do twice as much as tenants? - d) Children and dependants of Owners and tenant Occupiers may contribute work hours on a voluntary basis, or contribute 10-20 hours per year depending on age.
+What does this mean? - e) A log will be kept of hours contributed.
+By whom? - f) Hours may be bought out at the rate of the current living wage, currently delete currently duplication \$21.15, which will be paid into the Operating Cost Fund.
+Why show a rate that has to be updated?
+Simply set the level ie CLW

-25. Cohousing Shared Meals
+26. Cohousing Shared Meals